Temple of Solomon

 By the Editors of the Madain Project

-According to the Bible, Solomon's Temple (Beit HaMikdash), also known as the First Temple, was the Holy Temple in ancient Jerusalem, on the Haram al-Sharif (Temple Mount), before its destruction by Nebuchadnezzar II after the Siege of Jerusalem of 587 BCE.
-There is no archaeological evidence for the existence of Solomon's Temple.
+The Temple of Solomon or the First Temple, according to the Bible, was the first Jewish Holy Temple in ancient Jerusalem, on the Temple Mount esplanade, before its destruction by Nebuchadnezzar II after the Siege of Jerusalem of 587 BCE.
 According to the biblical sources, the temple was constructed under King Solomon in the tenth century BCE.

 Overview